ncss-tech/ROSETTA-docs/README.md

 ### Introduction

 This document outlines how to query soils data and access a new, online, interface to the ROSETTA model for predicting hydraulic parameters from soil properties.
 The ROSETTA API and web service were developed by Dr. Todd Skaggs (USDA-ARS) and links to the work of Zhang and Schaap, (2017).
+ROSETTA can be used to estimate the Van Genuchten hydraulic parameters that include the following:

+theta_r - the residual soil water content, (cm3 cm-3)
+theta_s - the saturated soil water content, (cm3 cm-3)
+alpha_(1/cm) - parameter of the van Genuchten equation corresponding approximately to the inverse of the air-entry value, (cm-1) n - the empirical shape-defining parameters in the van Genuchten equation, (dimensionless)
+Ksat_(cm/d) the effective saturated hydraulic conductivity, (cm day-1);

 The ROSETTA model relies on a minimum of 3 soil properties, with increasing (expected) accuracy as additional properties are included: